 This is only the beginning.
-Wolves have just begun to return to the Pacific West in places such as the Cascade Mountains.
+Wolves have just begun to return to the Pacific West states of Washington, Oregon and California – even in places such as the Cascade Mountains.
 These wolves are vital to the health of our Pacific West ecosystems and warrant sound and careful protection.
-Losing federal or state protections, could make this fragile population more vulnerable and potentially set back recovery in the entire Pacific West region.
+Losing federal or state protections could make this fragile population more vulnerable and potentially set back recovery in the entire Pacific West region.

 As wolves recover in the U.S., their greatest threat will continue to be conflict with humans.
 Though wolves pose little threat to humans, they occasionally will prey on livestock causing economic loss to the livestock industry.
 As a result wolves may be killed in retaliation to livestock depredation.
 This threat and increasing hunting pressure in some states may cause difficulties for wolves as they recover.